Fraud Protection & Identity Theft

 We want to help protect you.
 Below is valuable information about fraud protection and identity theft, along with steps to take should you become a victim.

-Be careful when you answer your phone!
+There’s been a rise with Zelle Fraud Alert Scams among others.
+Be careful when you answer your phone or get a text!
 Scammers are impersonating the fraud departments of financial institutions in order to steal identities and cash.

 - NEVER give anybody your account information and passwords.
 The Credit Union will NEVER ask for your account information or online banking login.

-- Remember, Caller ID isn’t always right.
+- NEVER trust Caller ID.
 Scammers often use software to “spoof” phone numbers, so your Caller ID may show that it’s the Credit Union calling.

 - The Credit Union will NEVER call you to set up Apple Pay over the phone.
 This is a popular tactic being used by scammers to target people interested in contactless payments.